I hope here to describe and explain a little about the LEDs that are sold on our website.

 these types is available in a range of different voltages, colours and styles.

 Within these types they can again be split into those that DO require a

 resistor, and those that DO NOT.
 All of our LED listings will tell you whether a

 resistor is required, and what value resistor will give the best light.
 If you

-already have resistors, please make sure that they are of at least the
+already have resistors, please make sure that they are the recommended value

 Through hole LED types and sizes